 There are many factors that may influence your decision, such as the quality of the ingredients, price point, manufacturer, or recommendation by a breeder or vet.

-However, it’s a rare owner indeed who doesn’t rank near the top of the list that the food is a healthy choice that provides good nutrition for the dog.
+However, it’s a rare owner indeed who doesn’t rank near the top of the list, a healthy choice that provides good nutrition for the dog.

-Relatively new on the market, the brand is up against stiff competition in terms of other quality brands that are already serving the premium end of the market.
+Relatively new on the market, the brand is up against a lot of competition in terms of other quality brands that are already serving the premium end of the market.

 Is Performatrin a brand with a future and should you consider adding Performatrin Ultra onto your dog’s shopping list?